Electroconvulsive therapy

 • Spinal instability or musculoskeletal issues

-Prior to treatment, a detailed assessment of cardiopulmonary function is necessary, and patients should be informed of potential memory effects.
+Prior to treatment, a thorough assessment of cardiopulmonary function is necessary, and patients should be informed of potential memory effects.
 Elderly patients require special attention to cognitive function evaluation.

 Interactions with Other Treatments

-ECT should be combined with antidepressants or psychotherapy, but attention is needed for:
+ECT can be combined with antidepressants or psychotherapy, but caution is needed:

 • Antiepileptic drugs may reduce ECT efficacy and require dosage adjustments